Ahmedsaad2050/counter-project/test-plan/README.md

 3. **Decrement Functionality**
    - Clicking the decrement button decreases the counter by 1.
-   - The counter should never display a negative number.
    - Decrementing at `0` should keep the counter at `0`.
+   - Multiple decrements update the counter correctly.

 4. **Edge Cases**
    - Rapid clicks on both increment and decrement buttons.
    - Very high counter values (stress testing).
    - Multiple increment and decrement operations in sequence.
+   - Reload function will reset the counter.

+## Non-Functional Tests

 - **Accessibility Tests**
+  - a11y violations checks on load
-  - Ensure buttons are keyboard navigable.
+  - Ensure buttons are keyboard focused.
-  - Verify compatibility with screen readers.
+  - Check if buttons have accessible names
+  - Check buttons have visible text or aria-label

 - **Performance Tests**
-  - Verify immediate response to clicks, even under rapid clicking.
+  - Verify immediate response to clicks
+  - Verify rapid clicking.